 There is a saying that folks in Fort Worth like to say: “Life is too short to go to Dallas.”
 Mimi is strongly against this saying and mentality.
-Although born and raised in Ft.
-Worth, Mimi has always loved Dallas County and the DFW metroplex.
+Although born and raised in Fort Worth, Mimi has always loved Dallas County and the Dallas-Fort Worth Metroplex.

 Here are Mimi’s tips on Dallas County criminal cases:

 Dallas County is very efficient.
-The courts understand that Dallas County criminal defense lawyers take care of business.
-The misdemeanor courts generally do not require citizens accused to show up to every single court date if they have a lawyer.
-The courts are very respectful of people’s time.
+For example, courts understand that Dallas County criminal defense lawyers take care of business.
+The misdemeanor courts generally do not require defendants to show up to every single court date if they have a lawyer.
+In other words, the courts are very respectful of people’s time.
 The courts don’t punish people by making them take numerous days off work that are not necessary.